spack/spack-tutorial/tutorial_packaging.rst

 but it is not intended to be complete.
 See Spack's `Packaging Guide
 <https://spack.readthedocs.io/en/latest/packaging_guide.html#packaging-guide>`_
 for more complete documentation on this topic.
-The Python code examples used here can be found at https://github.com/spack/spack-tutorial under ``tutorial/examples``.
+The example code snippets used in this section can be found at https://github.com/spack/spack-tutorial under ``tutorial/examples``.

 ---------------